 - Project Objectives: Who is the audience/how are you extending your usual community?

 - Anticipated product or outcome: Explain how this project will enhance outreach about aquatic sciences.

 - Evaluation plan: How will you measure the impact of your activities.

 - Brief biosketch of PI’s (one paragraph); at least one PI must be a current member of ASLO.

 Successful applicants will be required to submit a 2-page final report documenting how the ASLO funds were used and the outcome of the project.

-If you are uncertain whether your request is appropriate, please send a brief email to email@example.com (Chair of the ASLO Education Committee), and we would be pleased to provide advice and guidance.
+If you are uncertain whether your request is appropriate, please send a brief email to Bob Chen (Chair of the ASLO Outreach Committee, email@example.com), and we would be pleased to provide advice and guidance.